theneedyguy/yikesbot/README.md

 Typing omegayikes increases the current amount by 50 but has a cooldown of 60 seconds before it can be used again.

-### New since Version 1.5

-- omegayikes

-Typing omegayikes increases the current amount by 50 but has a cooldown of 60 seconds before it can be used again.

 ## Commands

 Currently everyone in chat can get the current yikes count by typing the following commands: